rehasan/task-manager/README.md

 | `PUT`     | `api/task-groups/:id/tasks/:taskId` | add a task to a task group          |
 | `DELETE`  | `api/task-groups/:id/tasks/:taskId` | remove a task from a task group     |

 Additionally, import [postman collection with it's env](./.postman) to explore the API endpoints.
-Please remeber to select `task-manager.postman_collection.json` env variable while executing the API endpoints file from Postman.
+Please remember to select `task-manager.postman_collection.json` env variable while executing the API endpoints file from Postman.